CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/02_optimistic-concurrency-control/documentation.md

 1. Observe the output from both the terminals.

-   > The outputs from terminal 1 depicts the correct update while the output in terminal 2 fails because value of the ETag property has changed.
+   > The outputs from terminal with client id  depicts the correct update while the output in terminal 2 fails because value of the ETag property has changed.
 The **ItemRequestOptions** class specifying the original ETag value as an If-Match header caused the server to decide to reject the update operation with an "HTTP 412 Precondition failure" response code.

   **Terminal 1**
   ![ proper update](./assets/10-proper_update.jpg "output error")'